MasterprojectRK/DNN-pCC/README.md

   - integer in [1..1000]
   - default: 50
   - values smaller than 20 not recommended
   - the checkpoints can be used for prediction e.g. if the training process crashes or overfits
+- --flipsamples
+  - optional
+  - boolean
+  - default: False
+  - Flip samples (data augmentation)

 Outputs:
 - trained Model